The following information should be used to guide the condo and PUD application process.

-It’s important to remember that no application can be made to CFSIC with respect to a condo or a PUD unless a visual examination has been conducted by a CT-licensed professional engineer, and that, further, that engineer (or another engineer) has assigned a severity class code to the foundation or foundations in question.
+It’s important to remember that no application can be made to CFSIC with respect to a condo or a PUD unless a visual examination has been conducted by a CT-licensed professional engineer or CFSIC-certified home inspector, and that, further, that engineer or home inspector has assigned a severity class code to the foundation or foundations in question.

 Condo associations or individual PUD owners in possession of an existing engineer’s visual examination without a severity class code assigned can get a severity class code assigned in any of the following ways:

 - go back to the original engineer having done the work and ask the engineer to severity code the foundation(s) in questions and to have the engineer provide the applicable class codings by way of an amendment to the original report (at the association’s expense); OR

 - request that a severity class coding be done by a CFSIC-certified home inspector (at the association’s expense); OR

 - engage a new CT-licensed professional engineer of the association’s choice to assign severity class codings to the applicable foundations (at the association’s expense).

 6) Application Process (Condos Only)

 Because the CFSIC claim application for a Type 1 or a Type 2 claim has primarily been constructed to accommodate single-family/multi-family dwellings, what follows will provide a condominium association with assistance on how to answer certain questions in the application.

 Question 1, Name of claimant: This will be the name of the condo association.

 Question 2, Address of claimant: This will be the association’s mailing address, NOT the address of any affected building.
 You will answer “yes” regarding the address question.